 Spending responsibly on a business credit card for your freelance career will help you build up business credit history and ultimately improve your future business funding options.

-If your freelance career entails a working partnership or having contractors working for you, you can add them to your freelance business credit card account.
+If your freelance career entails working with another freelance partner or having independent contractors working for you, you can add them to your freelance business credit card account.
 This means they’ll get access to your business credit line and can charge project expenses on your business card.

 Additionally, you can get the card in the other person’s name so you know who’s spending what.
 With this supplementary information, you can track spending and spot any problems that may arise.